rayhog/aviator-jekyll-template/_documentation/overview.md

 content_markdown: |-
   Technopedia version 6.1 API enables access to asset data in Technopedia, which you use to manage your IT assets with respect to risk, control, governance, costs and business compliance.
   <br>
-  Technopedia's structured database catalog categorizes more than 170,000 software releases and 200,000 hardware models, and includes data from mulitiple business categories.
+  Technopedia's database catalog categorizes more than 170,000 software releases and 200,000 hardware models, and includes data from mulitiple business categories.
   <br>

   #### How to use this documentation